Healing the pain, transforming the fear

 As a medical doctor and former humanitarian, I have a deeply rooted, I would say "essential" desire to be of help.
 During my research on the afterlife, I soon realised that what I was leaning could be of great help to the bereaved an the dying, and I embarked into what was, personally, a monumental job.
 I invested over 2,000 hours of work in producing the 23 video modules and accompanying workbook of my Love Knows No Death method.
 And I donated it to the Forever Family Foundation.
 I did not make a penny from my work, and the Foundation, as a not-for-profit organisation, uses the revenue from the sales of the modestly-priced manual for its charitable operations.
 I am happy that my work has been helping thousands of people around the world - that pretty much satisfies my essential desire.

 If you are interested in personalised, compassionate and confidential grief and bereavement recovery advice based on the Continuing Bonds approach, please read carefully the following paragraphs.
+At the end of the page you will find a form through which you will be able to contact me and request assistance.

 Just as every person is different, every loss is different and we cannot and should not expect grief recovery to follow a set path, the same for everybody.
 I can help you figure your own, personal path.
 I can help you understand and accept that, just like the love you feel, the pain from a major loss will never entirely disappear.
 However, by redefining the relationship with a loved one who is no longer physically present but has not ceased to exist, that love can be celebrated and that pain can be healed to a great extent.